Signaletic operads: Signaletic operads

 \subsection{Signaletic interpretation of the diassociative and dual duplicial operads}

-We consider that a syntax tree~$\tree$ on the operators~$\{\op{l}, \op{r}\}$ is an arborescent road where each branching node is occupied by a traffic signal~$\boxed{\op{l}}$ or~$\boxed{\op{r}}$.
+We consider that a syntax tree~$\tree$ on the operations~$\{\op{l}, \op{r}\}$ is an arborescent road with a designated entry point where each branching node is occupied by a traffic signal~$\boxed{\op{l}}$ or~$\boxed{\op{r}}$.
 A car arrives at the root of~$\tree$ and drives through the tree~$\tree$ following at each branching node the direction indicated by the traffic signal.
 The car ends at a certain leaf of~$\tree$ that we call the \defn{destination} of~$\tree$.
 This procedure is illustrated on three syntax trees in \cref{fig:twotrees}.

 Observe that the diassociative relations are compatible with the destination: